SwikritiT/swaglabs-tests/blog/blog.md

 The total test execution time in Firefox ranged between **21-22 seconds**, with an average execution time of **22 seconds**.

-On average it took around **43 seconds** to run tests on both the browsers in headless mode.
+On average it took around **43 seconds** to run tests on both browsers in headless mode.

 ---